 Radio City Music Hall

 The largest Christmas decorations go to the plaza across from Radio City Music Hall.
 Have you ever seen baubles and Christmas lights so big?
 I dragged my parents through the throngs of people to capture these in 2016, and I masochistically did the same thing in 2017 when I was practicing with different shutter speeds on my camera.
 I still can’t get over how massive they are!

-The award for most ostentatious decorations goes to Rolf’s, a tiny, hole-in-the-wall German bar known for its overwhelming Christmas decor.
+The award for most ostentatious decorations goes to Rolf’s, a tiny, hole-in-the-wall German bar on 3rd and 22nd known for its overwhelming Christmas decor.
 If you can brave the 45-minute queue, it’s definitely worth the visit—especially since it’s one of the only places I’ve found in the city that sells mulled wine!

 The Lotte New York Palace takes the cake for stunning and classy Christmas decor.
-From afar, the hotel’s outdoor decoration is stunning.
+The hotel’s outdoor decoration is stunning.
 The decorations arrived in November and I wish they would stay all year!
 Isn’t the tree beyond gorgeous?
 Plus, what girl (or guy) doesn’t want to live their inner Gossip Girl for a hot second?

 Bryant Park is home to New York City’s largest and best holiday market.
-While it didn’t stand up to my favourite South Bank Christmas market, I did really love the Christmas tree there.
-While not as large as the one in Rockefeller Center, I think it’s prettier—not to mention much less crowded for those photo opportunities!
+While it didn’t stand up to my favourite London Christmas markets, I do really love the Christmas tree there.
+It’s not as large as the one in Rockefeller Center, but I think it’s prettier—not to mention less crowded (relatively) for those photo opportunities!

 If you can brave the crowds, the light show at Saks Fifth Avenue is really a work of art.
 I went with my parents (read: swam through the crowds to get a decent viewpoint) and was stunned at the whole show.
 While it’s nothing I would go to daily during the holidays, it’s a great tradition to have once a year in NYC at Christmas!

-Which Christmas decorations were your favourite?
-Check out my Instagram for another pretty facade!
+Which NYC Christmas decorations do you want to visit?
+Check out my Instagram for more pretty NYC Christmas facades!